Faculty & Research

 NYU gave me a breadth of psychotherapeutic information, modalities, and applications from informed professionals who work in one of the busiest cities in the nation.

 As part of a broader effort to more intentionally center NYU Silver’s pedagogy in antiracist and inclusive practices, Associate Professor Doris F. Chang and Master Teacher, Clinical Associate Professor, and DSW Program Director Linda Lausell Bryant developed an Antiracism Pedagogy Seminar for full-time and adjunct faculty as well as doctoral students.
 The training program consists of five modules of self-directed learning activities as well as reflection questions and participation in accountability group meetings.
 In the first two years that the seminar has been offered, 73 faculty members and doctoral students have completed it and been designated NYU Silver Antiracism Pedagogy Champions.

 Providing Thought Leadership on an Array of Social Welfare Topics

 By serving in editorial roles for peer reviewed journals, NYU Silver Faculty influence the direction of research and practice around the world in a wide range of specialities.
-Professor Wen-Jui Han is Co-Editor-in-Chief of the International Journal of Social Welfare, Associate Professor Darcey Merritt is Co-Editor-in-Chief of Children and Youth Services Review, and Professor Carol Tosone is the Editor-in-Chief of Clinical Social Work Journal.
+Professor Wen-Jui Han is Co-Editor-in-Chief of the International Journal of Social Welfare, Associate Professor Darcey Merritt is Co-Editor-in-Chief of Children and Youth Services Review, and Professor Carol Tosone recently completed a 15 year tenure as Editor-in-Chief of Clinical Social Work Journal.
 In addition, they and many other Faculty members serve on the editorial boards of other academic journals as well.